 Similarly, Cool Planet Experience has a number of simple lifestyle changes that can make a big difference.
 See their sustainable living tips here.

-Photography by Pexels.
+Photography by Unsplash.
 This article originally appeared in December 2019.